The Writings of Sam

 “No,” Laman and Lemuel said in unison laughing too hard for the incident.
 It seemed that we all had nervous energy that needed to release because we all laughed a little too hard at that moment.

-“Oh man;” responded Joshua.
-“I know you feel to flee some place.
-Is not the one you like in the wilderness.
+“Oh, man;” responded Joshua.
+“I know you feel to flee someplace.
+Is not the one you desire to wed in the wilderness.
 We have all been promised.”
 Laughter filled the air again followed by a strange silence.
-Through the laughter, I discerned we all felt troubled by the goings on.
+Through the laughter, I discerned we all felt troubled by the goings-on.

 Nephi’s eyes widened with interest as Lemuel threw his hands up in exasperation and said,”I had hoped that we would not get an omen!”

 “Do not fear,” Laman soothed Lemuel with a calm and unreadable face.
 “You know how I feel about dreams Sam.
 I will hear you, but you are not Father.
 If anyone will get a dream to change this mission it would be me, the eldest.”

 “I do not challenge your direction brother,” I confessed.
 “Just hear me please and you be the judge of what it means.
 I know that my confidence is in the Lord.
 Hear me please.”